 -Pick a domain name that fits your blog and what you are going to be writing about.
 If it’s a diary themed blog, then it could just be your name, just make sure it is representative of your content.
 Then you will need to find a web host for that domain name so that everyone can see your site!
 Many people will choose to use a service like hostiserver.com due to the extra features that come bundled with.
 Some of these may be handy to you, some of them may not.
 Consider this when making your choice.
 After all, there are many hosting services out there, and there are tons of reviews online: for example, HostGator vs SiteGround – Which Has Better Performance?
 Check reviews like this to make sure that you are getting the right service for you.

 -Decide what your blog is about.
 Start by creating categories & writing down some post ideas.
 If you spread yourself too thin it will be difficult to stay focused and find inspiration.
 They don’t have to be topics that necessarily go together like PB&J. But if you decide that you post about dessert recipes & marriage advice, then you know that every week you need a new idea for those two topics.
-Rather than wondering what in the world you will post about next.
+I would also suggest writing about something that you’re passionate about.
+Blogging is one of the many fun things to do online so make sure you’re enjoying it!
+If you’re dreading writing a new post every week, blogging isn’t for you.

 -Always post with photos with your posts (because otherwise it’s snoooozeeeeeee). iPhone photos are fine, start somewhere.
 Don’t let not having an amazing camera or being the best photographer keep you from starting.